YecineM/First-repo/README.md

 I code in Python, but I also have made many projects using Selenium IDE.
 I like Javascript, but I'm a total beginner in it.

-I will deposit some Python code bits I have written on SoloLearn.
+I will deposit some Python code bits I have written elsewhere.
 I hope you like them.

 So,